bennetthardwick/static-site-optimizer/README.md

-# static-site-to-amp
+# static-site-optimizer

-Convert a static site into a static site + amp
+An optimizer for your static site.
+Inline css, automatically generate amp pages.

 ## Usage